prosyslab-classroom/is661-advanced-software-security/README.md

 ## Project Theme: Understandable & Explainable Programming Systems
 Observation is the beginning of all sciences.
-For example, Heliocentrism, one of the most important scientific discovery, started from several critical observation by Galileo Galilei.
+For example, Heliocentrism, one of the most important scientific discoveries, started from several critical observations by Galileo Galilei.
 This observation led to the development of modern astronomy.
 Computer science is no exception.
 Only when we observe the behavior of large and complicated software systems,